 Why Choose Clay Brick

-Brick is versatile well beyond brick houses, schools, streets and landscaping.
-Check out this video from HGTV on how to build yourself a beautiful brick and cedar planter with your house number on it!
-With wide color and texture choices, brick provides you lots of DIY options.
-And because real brick is made from fired clay, it’ll look great for a very long time!
+Thin brick is the perfect selection to enhance the interior or exterior of your home with applications such as brick siding, a brick fireplace, or kitchen backsplash.
+Check out this video from HGTV on how to add a beautiful, thin brick focal wall to your home!
+With wide color and texture choices, thin brick expands your design potential for DIY projects.
+And because real thin brick is made from fired clay, it’ll look great for a very long time!

 Firefighters Choose Brick Clemson Impact Test